mengmwang/SQL/sql-practice.md

 WHERE allergies IS NULL;
 ```

-6. Show first name and last name concatinated into one column to show their full name.
+6. Show first name and last name concatenated into one column to show their full name.
 ```sql
 SELECT CONCAT(first_name, ' ', last_name)
 FROM patients;